Advanced Finance

 • Financial lease: long-term, non cancelable.
 (Often, at the end of the term, the lessee often has the option to buy the asset).

-Some more possitibilities in leasing include:
+Some more possibilities in leasing include:

 • Rental lease (full service): the lessor handles everything, including maintenance, insurance and taxes.